 Is porn legal in Singapore?

 The city-state forbids the download or distribution of any form of material showing sexual acts – these could be movies, pictures or books.
 You won’t be arrested if you accidentally stumble across a porn website, but it’s illegal to stick around and try to download content.

 Having said that, such laws are rarely enforced with very little instances of residents being prosecuted for violating the act.
 Many porn websites are blocked in Singapore.

 Using a VPN service keeps you anonymous on the internet.
 So if streaming or downloading porn is what you’re after, a VPN provider will help you bypass blocks and stay out of trouble.

 Are torrents legal in Singapore?

 Singaporeans love downloading content from the internet, but laws passed in 2014 make it illegal for citizens to infringe those protected under copyright.
-Before the passage of this law, the copyright holder was required to send a takedown notice to their ISP in order to disable access to said material.
+Before the passage of this law, the copyright holder was required to send a takedown notice to their Internet Service Provider to disable access to said material.
 But compliance on the part of ISPs was not mandatory so the law was rarely enforced.

 Copyright trolls have also made their mark in Singapore.
-In 2015, at least three internet users received legal notices asking them to fork over $5,000 for illegally downloading the Dallas Buyers Club.
+In 2015, at least three internet users received legal notices asking them to fork over $5,000 for illegally downloading a movie.
 The case was later settled out of court, but remains a warning for people who flout the rules.

 We don’t condone the download of copyrighted material but, if you really want to engage in torrents, then a VPN will hide the contents of download traffic from your ISP.